Friday, June 17, 2011

 I love living in the shadow of San Francisco; there’s almost always something going on there that boggles the mind.

 It just seems kind of snooty for a city to basically declare all pet sales strenglich verboten.
-The designer dog crowd will have to drive to San Mateo to get their labradoodles & pocket beagles.
+The designer dog crowd will have to drive to San Mateo to get their labradoodles and pocket beagles.

-& I wonder whether this covers the sale of ornamental koi for backyard ponds.
+And I wonder whether this covers the sale of ornamental koi for backyard ponds.
 Because that’s going to piss off a lot of folks in Larry Ellison’s neighborhood.

 Wednesday, June 15, 2011